-Indigenous Peoples of the Contemporary World
+Indigenous People of the Contemporary World

 Explores the contemporary socio-cultural, economic and political situation of indigenous peoples in the contemporary world.
 This course is divided into three complementary sections.
 Section 1 looks at definitions and parameters of "indigenous" peoples and their overlap with "ethnic minorities" and the concept of "fourth world nations".
 Section 2 describes the different types of indigenous peoples' struggles, for example struggles over land/marine rights, co-existence with settler/migrant communities, independence and nationhood, and reclamation of pre-colonial political boundaries and entities.
 Section 3 presents case studies from Australasia, South-east Asia and the Pacific.